Techlm77/LinuxPlay/README.md

 - **History** - Stores information into history.json and automatically load it into start.py without needing to type the configurations over and over again.

+Issues:

+- WiFi - At the moment, WiFi does not work since it's hardcoded to only work with LAN.

 ### Security Warning

 LinuxPlay can be used over the internet, but **it currently does not have encryption**.
 It is recommended to use a **VPN, SSH tunnel, or manually restrict access via firewall rules** if you plan to use it remotely.
 Future versions will include built-in encryption to enhance security.